Pregnancy options counselling

 Counselling allows you to explore your feelings, thoughts, and behaviour relating to difficult issues in your life.
 Counselling approaches can be different depending on the theories, beliefs and approaches used by the counsellor.
 Attending counselling does not mean that you are ‘crazy’ or ‘weak’ or ‘not coping’ and is an important step in empowering women.

 What is pregnancy options counselling?

-‘Pregnancy options counselling’ is usually a short-term service that acknowledges the urgency of the situation.
+‘Pregnancy options counselling’ is usually a single session counselling service that acknowledges the urgency of the situation.
 It focuses on a woman’s unplanned pregnancy and supports her to make her decision.
 It should be unbiased and non-judgmental.
-The counselling helps women to take steps to carry out their decision and explores their coping strategies.
+Counselling helps empower women's choices about a pregnancy.
 It aims to support women through what can be a difficult period.